michelou/trufflesqueak-examples/BUILD.md

   <tr>
   <td style="border:0;padding:0 10px 0 0;min-width:120px;"><a href="https://squeak.org/"><img src="https://squeak.org/static/img/balloon.svg" width="120" alt="LLVM"/></a></td>
   <td style="border:0;padding:0;vertical-align:text-top;"><a href="https://github.com/hpi-swa/graalsqueak">GraalSqueak</a> is a Squeak/Smalltalk implementation for the <a href="https://www.graalvm.org/">GraalVM</a>.<br/>
-  This repository gathers several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a> for experimenting with <a href="https://github.com/hpi-swa/graalsqueak">GraalSqueak</a> on a Windows machine.
+  This repository gathers several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a> and <a href="https://www.gnu.org/software/bash/manual/bash.html">bash scripts</a> for experimenting with <a href="https://github.com/hpi-swa/graalsqueak">GraalSqueak</a> on a Windows machine.
   </td>
   </tr>
 </table>